Gigoteur/UnicornConsole/README.md

 PX8 is an Open Source Fantasy Console (128x128 pixels default resolution) in Rust, by using a cartridge that contains the code/gfx/music.
 The code could be in Python/Lua, or you could create directly everything in pure Rust by using it as a library.

+Specifications:
  * 128x128 pixels default resolution
- * Predefined palettes (pico-8, c64, etc)
+ * Predefined 16 colour palettes (pico-8, c64, etc)
- * Python 3 / Lua 5.X support for the cartridge without tokens limit
+ * Python 3 / Lua 5.3 support for the cartridge without tokens limit
  * Desktop/Mobile/Browser (Emscripten) support
  * Controls with dpad + 2 buttons (gamecontroller/joystick support)
- * Unlimited sprites (8x8)
+ * Unlimited 8x8 sprites
- * Map support (128x32)
+ * Map 128x32 8-bit cels
- * Editor for the sprite and map data
+ * Editor for the sprite / map
  * PX8 format to be able to use your favorite code editor for Python/Lua/Rust
  * Mutliple fonts support (pico-8, bbc, cbmII, appleII)
  * Change the screen definition dynamically and the aspect ratio
  * Screenshot (PNG) / Video recording (GIF)
  * Pico-8 compatibility + cartridge (P8/P8.PNG) format support

-It works on all platforms (Linux/OSX/Windows), in the browser (via Emscripten), and on tiny hardware like Raspberry Pi 2/3.
+It works on all platforms (Linux/OSX/Windows/Raspberry PI), in the browser (via Emscripten).

-The console is inspired from the awesome [Pico-8](http://www.lexaloffle.com/pico-8.php), so there is a [compatibility](https://github.com/Gigoteur/PX8/wiki/Pico-8-compatibility) mode (not 100%, and it is not the goal of the project) available with Pico-8 console and cartridges (P8/PNG).

-You can follow the development [here](https://hallucino.itch.io/px8/devlog).
+You can follow the development of the project [here](https://hallucino.itch.io/px8/devlog).

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=T9NLJWMVWRMVU&lc=FR&item_name=Gigoteur&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)